awslabs/Agent-EvalKit/templates/commands/implement.md

 ## Outline

 The text the user typed after `/evalkit.implement` in the triggering message **is** additional context or specific implementation requirements.
-This command executes the implementation tasks according to the established plan.
+This command executes the core evaluation pipeline implementation, assuming tracing and test cases are already prepared.

 Given that context, do this: